fluxnetart/fluxnetart.github.io/index.md

 <a href = "https://fluxnet.org/">FLUXNET</a> is a global network of micrometeorological tower sites that measure the exchanges of carbon dioxide, water vapor, and energy between the land surface and atmosphere, they are tracking the biosphere's breath.

- <i>flux</i><b>Art</b>, our artist in residence program, aims to contemplate environmental change, both to illuminate flux science in the general public’s imagination and to strengthen communication between academics and society toward more actionable research.
+ <i>flux</i><b>Art</b> fosters creative inquiry to reveal and experience how unexpected beauty and aw can emerge from the concept of <i>flux</i> and transform our relationship with the biosphere, the host of infitite intricate relationships that sustain life on Earth.
+Through art-science collaborations, we aim to engage and empower society to not only understand by fully feel environmental dynamics and imagine sustainable futures.

-<i>flux</i><b>Art</b> is supported by the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations program (NSF AccelNet Award 2113978) and partnered with the Patricia Valian Reser Center for Creative Arts (<a href = "https://prax.oregonstate.edu/">PRAx</a>).
+This pilot artist in residence program is supported by the National Science Foundation’s Accelerating Research through International Network-to-Network Collaborations program (NSF AccelNet Award 2113978) and partnered with the Patricia Valian Reser Center for Creative Arts (<a href = "https://prax.oregonstate.edu/">PRAx</a>), which will host a <i>flux</i><b>Art</b> exhibit and symposium in January 2026.

 <figure style="text-align: center;">